LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 ## 2. Quick Start

-In `src/run_exp.py`, we use the data in Farm dataset and simulate the persuasion process to misinform five popular LLMs including 2 closed-source ones, ChatGPT and GPT-4, and 3 open-source instruction-tuned ones, including Llama-2-7B-chat, Vicuna-v1.5-7B and Vicuna-v1.5-13B.
+In `src/run_exp.py`, we use the data in the Farm dataset to simulate the persuasion process to misinform five popular LLMs, including 2 closed-source ones, ChatGPT and GPT-4, and 3 open-source instruction-tuned ones, Llama-2-7B-chat, Vicuna-v1.5-7B and Vicuna-v1.5-13B.

 #### Prepare the environments